NoorbegaumHussain/CustomResumeGenerator/README.md

-3.Start the Apache and Mysql in your XAMPP control panel 4.Open your web browser and type ‘localhost/phpmyadmin’ 5.In  phpmyadmin page,create a new database from the left panel and name it as ‘resumebuilder’  and Tablename as ‘register’ 6.Import the file ‘resumebuilder.sql’ inside your newly created database and click ok.
+3.Start the Apache and Mysql in your XAMPP control panel 4.Open your web browser and type ‘localhost/phpmyadmin’ 5.In  phpmyadmin page,create a new database from the left panel and name it as ‘resumebuilder’  and Tablename as ‘register’ 6.Import the file ‘mydb.sql’ inside your newly created database and click ok.
 7.Open a new tab and type ‘localhost/foldername’in the url of your browser 8.Hurry!That’s it!